Marie59/Biodiv_tools/Sentinel_2A/tutorials/my_tuto/tutorial.md

 This tutorial will guide you on getting Sentinel 2A data and precessing them in order to calculate and visualize biodiversity indicators.
 We’ll be using data extracted from the Copernicus portal, Scihub.
 Fisrt those data will be reformated.
 We’ll explore this dataset in the view of making biodiversity analyses so we will compute alpha and beta indicators, calculate Shannon, Hill and others indices and finally plot how the data is distributed through space and time, etc … .

-You may want to cite some publications; this can be done by adding citations to the bibliography file (`tutorial.bib` file next to your `tutorial.md` file).
-These citations must be in bibtex format.
-If you have the DOI for the paper you wish to cite, you can get the corresponding bibtex entry using [doi2bib.org](https://doi2bib.org).

-With the example you will find in the `tutorial.bib` file, you can add a citation to this article here in your tutorial like this:
-{% raw %} `{% cite Batut2018 %}`{% endraw %}.
-This will be rendered like this: {% cite Batut2018 %}, and links to a [bibliography section](#bibliography) which will automatically be created at the end of the tutorial.

 **Please follow our
 [tutorial to learn how to fill the Markdown]({{ site.baseurl }}/topics/contributing/tutorials/create-new-tutorial-content/tutorial.html)**